 Good communication and rapport are key when it comes to capturing successful portraits.
-It also helps to have a Pinterest mood board with potential ideas to hand and share this with the model prior to the shoot.
+It also helps to have a Pinterest mood board with potential ideas to share and discuss with the model prior to the shoot.

 Don’t be too ambitious though, especially when working with relatively new models.
 Choose a couple of ideas to work with initially and have a few others lined up as extras in case you have some time left over.
 The key thing with portrait shoots is to keep them short, develop new skills and most of all, have fun.

-For more information on the do’s and don’ts of working with models click here.
+See more information on the do’s and don’ts of working with models.

 Ian’s top tips for better portraits on a budget: